Nameles-Org/dsp-emulator/README.md

 The program accepts the following command line parameters:

   - -MPS (Queries per second) type: int32 default: 30000
-  - -day (Day of the database to use for the hash tables in format YYMMDD))
+  - -day (Day of the database to use for the test queries in format YYMMDD))
    type: string default: "161201"
   - -dbIP (IP address of the database, data processing module) type: string
    default: "127.0.0.1"